 About

-Born in Wichita, Kansas, he attended Wichita State University as a French Lit major, and also studied creative writing under James Lee Burke, whose English Comp 101 class he had randomly selected as a freshman.
-In Wichita he worked as a bookstore and record store clerk, photographic equipment salesman, portrait photographer, real estate photographer, and translator.
-Over the years in France he worked as a translator/interpreter, French teacher, residential advisor, tour guide, cafeteria manager and television writer.
-In California he made the mistake of getting involved with the screenwriting trade.
-Most of his work was unproduced or uncredited, but if you made a habit of watching Cinemax in the dead of night back in the ’90s––right about 2 or 3 AM, when the womens’ prison movie ended––you may have seen his name on Crosscut (1996)https://www.imdb.com/title/tt0115981/?ref_=nv_sr_srsg_0, co-written with David Masiel and director Paul Raimondi.
+Born in Wichita, Kansas, he attended Wichita State University as a French Lit major and studied creative writing under James Lee Burke, whose English Comp 101 class he had randomly selected as a freshman.
+In Wichita, he worked as a bookstore and record store clerk, photographic equipment salesman, portrait photographer, real estate photographer, and translator.
+Over the years in France, he worked as a translator/interpreter, French teacher, residential advisor, tour guide, cafeteria manager, and television writer.
+In California, he made the mistake of getting involved with the screenwriting trade.
+Most of his work was unproduced or uncredited, but if you made a habit of watching Cinemax in the dead of night back in the ’90s––right about 2 or 3 AM, when the women’s prison movie ended––you may have seen his name on Crosscut (1996), co-written with David Masiel and director Paul Raimondi.
 He now lives in St. Louis with his wife and daughter.

 About the masthead photo